Battles of Narvik: Aftermath

-The Allied offensive started slowly; unlike the Germans, they did not have a clear operational objective in Norway and did not conduct their operations with as much vigour.
 The British had drafted plans to land in Narvik before the German invasion; troops and supplies had been loaded onto ships when they executed their mining operation on 8 April.
 These had been hastily unloaded when German ships were spotted northbound because the British thought that the German ships were trying to break into the Atlantic to avoid being trapped in German ports and wanted all their ships available to intercept the German fleet.
 The confusion dogged the troops for weeks, men and equipment were shipped to Norway separately without clear landing sites and orders were changed while en route.
 It became apparent that the Allies were confused by the many small and large fjords and bays and could not decide where it would be best to start; British, French and Polish units rapidly relieved each other which added to the lack of local knowledge.

 The cold and snow was a common enemy for all troops at Narvik but most of the Allies were poorly prepared for it.
 The Norwegians were the only ones fully equipped with skis and able to use them.
 The British tried skis but their troops were largely untrained and supply was scarce.
 German sailors faced the same problems, even within the Gebirgsjäger (mountain troops) and French mountain specialists, only a few units were equipped with skis and the Polish mountain brigade had no mountain training.